elevenlabs/elevenlabs-python/README.md

 ```

 ### Input streaming
-Stream text chunks into audio as it's being generated.
-Note chunks must end with a space or punctuation (" ", ".", "?", "!").
+Stream text chunks into audio as it's being generated, with <1s latency.
+Note: if chunks don't end with space or punctuation (" ", ".", "?", "!"), the stream will wait for more text.
 ```py
 from elevenlabs import generate, stream